George Boley

 Boley participated in the country's first post-war presidential election, held on 19 July 1997.
 Representing the National Democratic Party of Liberia (NDPL), he won only 1.26% of the vote.

 In 2010, Boley was detained in the US over reported immigration charges.
 The former leader of the Liberian Peace Council (LPC) who committed human rights abuses during the Liberian civil war in the 1990s was deported to Liberia in March 2012, by U.S. Immigration and Customs Enforcement (ICE) who investigated the human rights allegation and win the former warlord's removal from the United States.

-In the 2017 national election, Boley was elected to the house of Representatives in Liberia.
+In the 2017 general election, Boley was elected to the House of Representatives of Liberia.
+He was elected to represent Grand Gedeh County's 2nd electoral district on the United People's Party ticket.
+Boley ran for re-election in 2023.
+He ran with the Liberia Rebuilding Party.
+He was ousted by Marie G. Johnson.